Channel marketing. Marketing channel.

 Other than buttons, it is also vital that your buttons don’t deter your customer’s experience.
 Additionally, customers will only share your content if it piques their interest.

-13. Incorporate training videos to your channel marketing strategy
+13. Incorporate training videos into your channel marketing strategy

 Incorporating training videos is an additional way to stand out because people remember 65% of the information shared with them if it’s done visually.